AnyChart/docs.anychart.com/Basic_Charts/Marker_Chart.md

 {sample}BCT\_Marker\_Chart\_02{sample}

-### Labels

-[Labels](../Common_Settings/Labels) are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
-For text labels, font settings and [text formatters](../Common_Settings/Text_Formatters) are available.

-### Tooltips

-A [Tooltip](../Common_Settings/Tooltip) is a text box displayed when a point on a chart is hovered.
-There is a number of visual and other settings available: for example, you can edit the text by using font settings and [text formatters](../Common_Settings/Text_Formatters), change the style of background, adjust the position of a tooltip, and so on.

 ### Type

 Markers can be of different shape.
 There are several marker types, which can be set through the {api:anychart.core.scatter.series.Marker#type}type(){api} method.
 The list of available marker types can be found on the {api:anychart.enums.MarkerType}Marker Types page{api}.